 A baby coming was the deciding factor for us to sail to Alban (Scotland) and we lived there as outlaws in the hills for a while.
-We had two children, a boy called Gaiar and a girl Aebgreine who went into the care of Manannan son of the sea who brought them to the isle of the Apple Trees to be taught by poets like little seeds in the earth with their souls watered and fed while we were left to circle this human story.
+We had two children, a boy called Gaiar and a girl Aebgreine who went into the care of Manannan son of the sea who brought them to the isle of the Apple Trees to be taught by poets; little seeds having their souls watered and fed instead of living inside a tragedy.

-And as fate would have it, the same thing was destined to happen in Alban (Scotland).
+As fate was to have it, the same thing was destined to happen in Alban.
 The King there was told about a woman of great beauty who was myself and that I, believe it or not, should in all things be by his side.
 At this time Naoise and his brothers were already well in with the King.
-He had been delighted with their help in matters of war while they had wisely kept me hidden so as not to tempt him but didn’t someone see me and report back just like before and a man came to me with a King’s message and I wouldn’t go to him because I was in love and because of it the King sent Naoise, Ainnle and Ardan to the front of every battle hoping they would be killed so then he would have me all to himself.
+He had been delighted with their help in matters of war while they had wisely kept me hidden so as not to tempt him.
+But didn’t someone see me and report back just like before and a man came to me with a King’s message and I wouldn’t go to him because I was in love and because of it the King sent Naoise, Ainnle and Ardan to the front of every battle hoping they would be killed so then he would have me all to himself.

 All the chasing started up again until we found a place where we could have peace.
 In the glens of Loch Eitche (Etive) whose water flows all the way to the sea.
 No one bothered us there under the mountains where the salmon were plenty and deer generously gave their lives for us to have food and warmth.
-We lived for a while thanking the laws of nature and it was possible to believe in that beautiful land, with music on the wind that there was no one in the world that could ever wish to harm another or to scheme on behalf of only one because if you live that way, there is only the day and the night and the feel of the wind and the sting of ice and sleet and the heat of the sun and all are telling the truth.
-And when we lay down at night and loved each other there was the loosing of the joy of all the world inside me for he and I and the world were in harmony.
+We lived for a while thanking the laws of nature.
+It was possible to believe in that beautiful land that no one in the world that would wish to harm another or to scheme on behalf of only one because if you live that way, there is only the day and the night and the feel of the wind and the sting of ice and sleet and the heat of the sun and all are telling the truth.
+And when we lay down at night and loved each other, there was the loosing of the all the joy in the world inside me for he and I were in harmony.

 “What was I thinking, making the loss of a woman bigger than the loss of three of the best defenders of this realm and the realm of my people.
 My people, who live without a worry for their own safety while I, their King suffers a yearning for the old days of having the sons of Usnach here to depend upon.”

-He made his lament seem innocent while he was setting the fools up to feel for him and think him a great sacrificer, noble in his tragedy and public in his pardon for those who had taken his bride.
-He also knew there were only three in the world that Naoise, Ainnle and Ardan would answer to if they were called home because there was a geis (a vow mixed up with a taboo) on them that made them answerable in conscience only to the great warriors Cuchulain, Conall Cearnach and Fergus Mac Roich.
+He made his lament seem innocent while he was setting them up to feel for him and think him a great sacrificer, noble in his tragedy and public in his pardon for those who had taken his bride.
+He also knew there were only three in the world that Naoise, Ainnle and Ardan would answer to if they were called home because there was a *geis on them that made them answerable in conscience only to the great warriors Cú Chulainn, Conall Cearnach and Fergus Mac Roich.

-So Conchubar went about testing the two youngest heroes with a request to bring them back.
-First the great Cú, then Conall and they in turn refused because he asked them in such a way that he was also asking them albeit in a round about way if they would slay them for him.
+So Conchubar went about testing the two young heroes with his request to bring us back.
+First, the great Cú, then Conall.
+They in turn refused because he asked them while suggesting without saying it, would they slay their comrades if it came to it.